builtbyethereal/keyforge/README.md

 ## ✨ Overview

 Keyforge is a lightweight, single-page tool for generating cryptographically secure tokens and symmetric encryption keys, entirely on the client side.
-There's no backend, no build step, and no analytics — everything is powered by the browser's native [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
+There's no backend, no build step, and no analytics — everything is powered by the browser's native.

 ## 🚀 Features